yangl900/log2oms/README.md

 [Tue, 27 Feb 2018 07:11:13 GMT] Posted 2 messages.
 ```
 4. Wait a few minutes to let LogAnalytics process, then you can query `nginx_access_CL | take 100` in LogAnalytics to see the nginx access logs.

+## Sample for Azure Container Instances
+1. Click the deploy-to-azure button in [ACI sample page](https://github.com/yangl900/log2oms/tree/master/samples/azure-container-instance) to create an nginx container in ACI with the log2oms sidecar.
+2. After deployment succeed (should be a few seconds), access the container public IP address to generate a few lines of logs.
+Use Azure portal or [Cloud Shell](https://shell.azure.com) command `az container show -g {resource-group} -n {container-group-name}` to find out the public IP address.
+3. Wait a few minutes to let LogAnalytics process, then you can query `nginx_access_CL | take 100` in LogAnalytics to see the nginx access logs.

+# Production usage
+This project demonstrate how sidecar pattern upload logs to OMS, however it's probably not production ready yet (contributions welcome though!）

+A few problems / limitations:
+* Currently there is no retry on post log failures. if OMS server failed to process the request, some logs may get lost.
+Logs are posted to OMS API in batch.
+The batch size is every 5 seconds of logs, or 8 MＢ, or 100k lines, whichever hit first.
+So if a request fails, one such batch will lost.
+* Doesn't support watch multiple log files yet.
+* Doesn't support structured logs, it's now pure text based.